How to View Your Purchase History in Steam

 What You Can Find in Your Steam Purchase History

 Thanks to the changes in legislation in the EU, the Steam purchase history now offers a very detailed table of contents.
 You can easily browse the transactions and see when, where, and how you spent money on Steam or earned money from it.

-The “Date” section shows the exact date of the purchase.
-The “Items” section shows you what games or programs/apps you got.
-The “Items” section is lackluster because it shows all Steam Community Market sales and purchases the same way, without a clear distinction of what you’ve sold or bought.
+- The Items section shows you what games or programs/apps you got.
+The Items section is lackluster because it shows all Steam Community Market sales and purchases the same way, without a clear distinction of what you’ve sold or bought.
 Hopefully, Valve will update it in the future.

 Overall, Steam purchase history is a fantastic tool and a great addition, and now it’s even easier to track all your Steam payments.
 Sure, Steam always sends you an email notification when you make a sale or a purchase on the platform, but who can keep track of all their emails over an extended period?

-You Can Use It as a Proof of Purchase
+Use Steam Purchase History as a Proof of Purchase

 Steam Keeps Improving

 Buying, gifting, and selling are seamless, and everything is now neatly in one place.
-Steam’s purchase history section follows suit, as well.
+Steam’s purchase history section follows suit.